sroycode/identt/README.md

 cmake .. && make
 ```

-On Linux with cmake3 and custom Boost ( See README.LINUX.md )
+On Centos with cmake3 and custom Boost ( See README.LINUX.md )

 ```
 # Debug